Car Polish vs. Compound – What’s The Difference?

 When Should You Opt for Car Polishing?

-As mentioned earlier, car polishing is a process used to clean and shine and remove small imperfections on your vehicle’s paint surface.
+As mentioned earlier, car polishing is a process used to clean, shine, and remove small imperfections on your vehicle’s paint surface.

 If you are caught between a decision to either polish or compound your car, you can choose to polish your vehicle;

-• Take care of less severe imperfections on newer cars, and
+• Take care of less severe imperfections on newer cars.

-• When you wish to remove watermarks from paint or glasses, mostly if windows have failed to clean properly
+• When you wish to remove watermarks from paint or glasses, mostly if windows have failed to be cleaned properly.

 Car polishing will serve you diligently well in refining your car’s shine and protecting the paints.